brianguenter/FastDifferentiation.jl/README.md

 result[2] = c2
 ...

 This is especially useful for large constant Jacobians.
-LLVM code generation in the old method could take a very long time (many minutes for constant Jacobians with 100,000+ entries).
-LLVM code generation for constant Jacobians is now much faster, on the order of ten seconds for a 2000x2000 constant dense Jacobian.
+LLVM code generation in the old method could take a very long time (many minutes for constant Jacobians with 100,000+ entries). make_function and LLVM code generation time for constant Jacobians is now much faster, on the order of 20 seconds for a 10000x10000 constant dense Jacobian.

 Better algebraic simplification of sums of products.
 Now this input expression `3x + 5x` will be simplified to `8x`.
 Before it was left as is.